leiwaaping/bioinformatic-basic-practices/Part I - linux and RNA-seq analysis pipeline.md

 *************************************************************
 *Q4: Define Exon，Intron，gene expression*
-*Q5：What is the principle of throughput sequencing（like illumina)?*
+*Q5：Explain the principle of high throughput sequencing（like illumina) on your own word*
 *Q6: what is the format for fastq file and gtf file?*
 *************************************************************